Toxins go up your nose and into your brain. ▼

-The EPA found that 100% of perfumes contain which can cause liver, kidney and brain damage in adults and additional damage to a developing fetus.
+Toluene can cause liver, kidney and brain damage in adults — and additional damage to a developing fetus.

 - Sore throat